 A lot of people will often ventilate their bathroom by opening windows.
 Whilst this is a quick and efficient method of doing so, heat can be lost incredibly quickly and can often be both difficult and slow to reheat during the winter months.
 Installing an extractor fan in your bathroom can prevent the need for opening a window and help retain heat as well as assisting in removing any bad smells from your bathroom.

 Sometimes the simplest solutions are often the best.
-A lot of the time, bathroom radiators needs to be bled to work as efficiently as possible.
-If your radiator is either taking a long time to heat up, is not staying as warm as it should be or is only heating up at certain sections of the radiator, there’s a good chance that it needs bleeding.
+A lot of the time, you'll need to bleed your radiators to ensure they're working as efficiently as possible.
+If your radiator is either taking a long time to heat up, not staying as warm as it should be or is only heating up at certain sections of the radiator, there’s a good chance that it needs bleeding.
 This is a simple operation and often only needs the bleed valve to be turned slightly using a radiator bleeding key.
 Turn the key slightly until you can hear air passing through the valve and close again when water starts to pass through.

 3. Water saving shower heads

 During the winter, a lot of us will take longer showers to keep warm or to just delay the inevitability that is getting out of the shower.
 If this is the case, it might be best to install water saving shower head.
-Water saving shower heads restrict the flow of water through the head by anything up to 50% of typical usage.
-This will allow you to take a guilt-free longer shower whilst using a much smaller amount of water in the process.
+These shower heads restrict the flow of water through the head by anything up to 50% of typical usage, allowing you to take a guilt-free longer shower whilst using a much smaller amount of water in the process.
 Some now also draw in air and mix it with the water to create heavier water droplets that feel as if their is a larger amount of water passing through the shower head.